-Frost homeowners include re-He lives in a Frost house overlooknowned sculptor Marshall Freder icks, whose studio is in Royal Oak. ing Quarton Lake in Birmingham.
+Frost homeowners include re-He lives in a Frost house overlooknowned sculptor Marshall Freder icks, whose studio is in Royal Oak, ing Quarton Lake in Birmingham.

-Frost worked from World War I tively obscure, even by local stanhomes as historic in an effort to dards.
+Frost worked from World War I until he died in 1962.
+He is relatively obscure, even by local stanhomes as historic in an effort to dards.
 But the Birmingham Historic Design and Review Commission sion plans to designate Frost wants to honor him.
 The commisrecognize and preserve them.